Young girl's recovery a journey of exploration

 Three years and three weeks ago, “We were going to my Uncle Pub’s” on U.S. 64 along the Ocoee River when, “The truck behind their’s saw the truck swerving and slowed down.”

 Then a blowout happened – “that’s what saved Georgia’s life,” said Mandy Francis, Georgia’s mom, due to the additional time in between.
-Georgia’s dad died in the accident.

 “I was in one hospital for one month and another hospital for about two months,” she said.